neuerituale/PageTableNext/README.md

 ```

 ### Add custom actions
-To add your own action two steps are necessary.
+In order to add new JavaScript actions, follow the two steps.
 Add a button to the list of actions in the file ```ptn-content```.

 ```html